SplatFlow: Self-Supervised Dynamic Gaussian Splatting in Neural Motion Flow Field for Autonomous Driving: Experiments

 \subsection{Ablation Study}

 To demonstrate the effectiveness of each component in SplatFlow, we performed ablation studies on the Waymo dataset.
 Our main contributions, NMFF prior, NMFF optimization, and optical flow distillation are analyzed in this study to assess their individual impact.
 We trained four different variations: 1) SplatFlow without pretraining on LiDAR data; 2) SplatFlow without optimization with 4D Gaussians on image data; 3) SplatFlow without optical flow distillation from foundational model; 4) SplatFlow full method.
-Table~\ref{tab:table5} presents the average evaluation metrics across test scenes, showing results for both entire scenes and dynamic objects (indicated as $*$).
-Ablation study validates the contribution of NMFF prior, NMFF optimization, optical flow distillation to overall performance.
+Table~\ref{tab:table5} presents the average evaluation metrics across test scenes used in Table~\ref{tab:table2}, showing results for both entire scenes and dynamic objects (indicated as $*$).
+Ablation study validates the contribution of each component to the overall performance.